Tailem Bend, South Australia: Industry

 Major industries in the area include pig farming, dairying, and growing grains, hay and olives.
 The head office of Coorong District Council is situated in the town.
-The Tailem Bend Solar Power Project and The Bend Motorsport Park, respectively 2 km and 5 km south-east of the town, are significant recent additions to the region's economy.
+The Tailem Bend Solar Power Farm and The Bend Motorsport Park, respectively 2 km and 5 km south-east of the town, are significant recent additions to the region's economy.

 The Tailem Bend railway centre was a large employer for much of the 20th century, providing refuelling, servicing and maintenance facilities for trains on the interstate railway line and rural lines radiating into the Murraylands to the north-east.
 The steep grades and sharp curves of the Mount Lofty Ranges towards Adelaide required steam locomotives with power at slow speeds; for the relatively straight and flat interstate line to the Victorian border, fast, large-wheeled locomotives were needed.
 In 1926, expanded facilities were opened, including a large roundhouse, as part of the reforms initiated by the South Australian Railways Commissioner William Webb.
-Diesel-electric locomotives introduced in the 1950s had wider power and speed ranges, and longer distances between refuelling, reduciing the need for the facilities, and when government ownership of the railways gave way at the turn of the century to private operating companies running non-stop interstate freight trains, most of the facilities were demolished.
+Diesel-electric locomotives introduced in the 1950s had wider power and speed ranges, and longer distances between refuelling, reducing the need for the facilities, and when government ownership of the railways gave way at the turn of the century to private operating companies running non-stop interstate freight trains, most of the facilities were demolished.
 However, a locomotive and rolling stock reconditioning company operated from the remaining premises.

 Transport

 Tailem Bend is on Australia's principal highway, the A1, linking Adelaide and Melbourne; it is 20 km from the end of the South Eastern Freeway to Adelaide.
 South of the town is the junction between the Princes and Dukes Highways.
-The Adelaide-Melbourne railway passes through the town but The Overland passenger train and freight trains do not stop.
 It is, however, a stopping place for interstate bus services.
 The Tailem Bend Ferry, a cable ferry, operates across the River Murray to Jervois.

+The Adelaide-Melbourne railway passes through the town but the freight trains do not stop.
+Until 1999, The Overland train served Tailem Bend.
+A couple of broad gauge wheat-haulage country railway lines branched off at Tailem Bend to the towns of Moorook, Barmera, Waikerie, Peebinga, Loxton and Pinnaroo.
+These lines were progressively closed down in the 1970s, 80s and 90s due to a decline in rail transport and increase in road transport.
+The last of these lines were the Loxton railway line and Pinnaroo railway line which closed in July 2015.

 From Tailem Bend south-eastwards, the Dukes Highway is a direct route to Melbourne; the Princes Highway runs along the Coorong and coast towards Melbourne, and the Mallee Highway east towards Sydney.
 There is also a road connecting to the Karoonda Highway leading to Loxton and the Riverland.
 Tailem Bend is a common stopping point for truck drivers travelling to and/or from Adelaide, as there are no fuel or food outlets with truck facilities on the South Eastern Freeway.